udexon/GOEHDOM/Homoiconicity.md

 We believe with the homoiconic transformation as outlined above, we may establish a theoretical foundation for the study of homoiconicity using graph theory, hence called "homoiconic graph theory" (HGT).

+In homoiconic graph theory (HGT), we model a program and its constituents as graphs.

 Human programmer is the homoiconic interface or homoiconic graph machine that performs homoiconic transformation of code, then compose new code.

 Programming as graph modifying operations.